mamund/tram/README.md

 ## Validation pipeline

-TRAM validates manifests before running HTTP requests.
+TRAM validates manifests before executing HTTP requests.
+Validation may also be invoked directly from the command line using the `--validate` option.

 Validation currently includes: